guoyingshou/religion-19c-dh/syllabus.md

 group will present a **project proposal/contract**, which will specify the historical sources and technologies that the project will use, the goals that the project will accomplish, and the specific duties of each team member.
-Second, beginning in week 4, your group will give brief project updates each week in class.
-Third, in week 11, we will collaboratively draft a **standards for evaluating projects**, based on DHjprojects funded by the National Endowment for the Humanities Office of Digital Humanities and created by DH shops at other universities.
+Second, beginning in week 4 your group will give brief project updates each week in class.
+Third, in week 11, we will collaboratively draft **standards for evaluating projects**, based on DHjprojects funded by the National Endowment for the Humanities Office of Digital Humanities and created by DH shops at other universities.
 Fourth, your group will make a **formal presentation** of your work on the last day of class.

-This research project will be *a lot of work*, almost all of it directed and motivated by you---always with my encouragement, help, and support along the way.
-At the end of the semester you will have created a piece of scholarship of which you can be proud.

 The other main work you will do is **reading and discussing** American religious history in the nineteenth century.
-In the first three weeks of the class, you will read Butler, Wacker, and Ballmer's survey history of American religion and a more detailed history of an American religious tradition of your choice (see below), for which you will write a review (5--7 pages) comparing the two books.
-For each class period in weeks 4 to 14, you will read some primary sources for each class period, which you must be prepared to discuss in class.
+In the first three weeks of the class, you will read Butler, Wacker, and Ballmer's survey history of American religion and a more detailed history of an American religious tradition of your choice (see below), for which you will **write a review** (5--7 pages) comparing the two books.
+For each class period in weeks 4 to 14, you will **read primary sources**, which you must be prepared to discuss.

-Because this class is so collaborative and self-directed, a lot of the communication between you and your colleagues, and between you and me, will happen on the **course blog**.
+Because this class is collaborative and self-directed, a lot of the communication between you and your colleagues, and between you and me, will happen on the **course blog**.
 Beginning in week 3, you will write a minimum of one brief blog post per week, describing the work you've done on the digital project.
 (You can write as many posts as you like.)
-Topics can includes the research you're doing, the skills you're learning, the decisions you're making, the connections you're drawing to the class readings, etc. You will also make at least two comments per week on your colleagues' posts.
+Topics can include the research you're doing, the skills you're learning, the decisions you're making, the connections you're drawing to the class readings, etc. You will also make at least two comments per week on your colleagues' posts.

 ## Evaluation

 The assignments for this course will receive these weights.
+For assignments which are collaborative, your grade will be determined both by your individual contribution and by the overall quality of the project.

   assignment                 weight
   -------------------------- --------